- Benefits of good nutrition during cancer treatment

 Fatigue is feeling very tired all of the time.
 It doesn’t get better when you rest.
 It can be a problem for some people during cancer treatment, and is very common.
 If you are feeling tired or lack energy, talk to your doctor or nurse.

 Fatigue can have many causes, including cancer treatments, not eating enough food, lack of sleep, depression, low blood counts, and some medicines.
 When the cause of the fatigue is medical, your doctor may be able to treat the cause to help you feel better.
 Along with treatment, there are many nutrition steps you can take and other things you can try to help you cope with fatigue.

 What to do

 - Talk to your doctor or nurse about your fatigue.
-If the fatigue has a medical cause, there may be treatment for it.
+If there’s a medical cause, there may be treatment for it.
 Your doctor or nurse can help you figure out self-care measures that may help with the fatigue, too.

 - Try to prioritize your activities.
 Do the most important ones when you have the most energy.